-14 Does your jurisdiction have a doctrine of, or akin to, 'copyright exhaustion' or 'first sale'?
+Does your jurisdiction have a doctrine of, or akin to, 'copyright exhaustion' (EU) or 'first sale' (US)?
 If so, how does that doctrine interact with competition laws, for example with regard to efforts to contract out of the doctrine, to control pricing of products sold downstream and to prevent 'grey marketing'?

 In the UK, the doctrine of exhaustion of rights (applicable to patents, trademarks and copyright) enshrined in EU law applies.
-Thus products placed on the market in the UK with the consent of the owner of the relevant IPRs cannot use those IPRs to prevent those products circulating freely within the EU.
-It is not possible to contract out of the doctrine or to prevent grey marketing.
-But it is possible to rely on IPRs in the UK to prevent the importation of products placed on the market outside the EU with the consent of the trademark owner.
+Thus once a product is placed on the market in the UK with the consent of the owner of the relevant IPRs, the right is exhausted and those IPRs cannot be used to prevent such products circulating freely within the EU (note that certain limited exceptions exist in relation to exhaustion of patent rights).
+It is not possible to contract out of the doctrine or to prevent grey marketing (although see question 16).